 - a.
 They are able to determine the moment in time when the Euro two thousand (€2,000) threshold is met; - b.
-The player does not avoid the application of CDD measures by circumventing the Euro two thousand (€2000) threshold per account.
-Thus, it would be expected that licensees have systems in place so as to allow: - 1.
-All accounts held by a customer with the licensee to be linked, irrespective of the platform used (as long as it falls under same licensee) or the brand under which the customer makes use of the licensee's services; and - 2.
+The player does not avoid the application of CDD measures by circumventing the Euro two thousand (€2000) threshold.
+Thus, it would be expected that licensees have systems in place so as to allow: - All accounts held by a customer with the licensee to be linked, irrespective of the platform used (as long as it falls under same licensee) or the brand under which the customer makes use of the licensee's services; and - 2.
 The detection of the opening of accounts by the same customer but using third party identities, be they real or fake.

-In the latter case, the licensee can make use of systems like the ones already described in Section 3.2 (i), which may include systems that detect IP addresses, device location etc., so as to disallow the opening of multiple accounts by the same person, whether under his own name or using the identities of third parties, be they real or fake; .;
+In the latter case, the licensee can make use of systems like the ones already described in Section 3.2 (i), which may include systems that detect IP addresses, device location etc.;

-- b.c.
-They are able to deny the application for the opening of an account by a person who has inputted manifestly false details; -and - e.d.
+- c.
+They are able to deny the application for the opening of an account by a person who has inputted manifestly false details; and - d.
 They are able to detect instances which give rise to a suspicion of ML/FT as referred to in Section 3.7 hereunder.

 Given the limited nature of on-going monitoring to be carried out at this stage, there is no requirement for licensees to create a customer business and risk profile.
 Thus, there will be no need for any source of wealth information to be collected at this stage.
-However, if licensees already notice inconsistencies at this stage between the information provided by the customer and any other information they may acquire through interactingtheir interaction with the samethem, they are to question these discrepancies and take any remedial action they deem necessary. including, where applicable, filing an STR with the FIAU.
+However, if licensees already notice inconsistencies at this stage between the information provided by the customer and any other information they may acquire through their interaction with them, they are to question these discrepancies and take any remedial action they deem necessary, including, where applicable, filing an STR with the FIAU.

-Case-Study 1
+CASE-STUDY 1